-- Menu The menu offers the opportunity to go to one of the countries or counties in UK + I. That will quickly get you to a level of detail that may be interesting.
+- Dark Blue Menu The menu offers the opportunity to go to one of the countries or counties in UK + I. That will quickly get you to a level of detail that may be interesting.
 It also links to other parts of GENUKI, including the starting point for all of the Help pages

-- Buttons The set of buttons on either side of the main logo also offers routes to the 6 main areas and Technical links provide some background on using and maintaining GENUKI.
-One the right there are Quick Linksto some of the other broad information that GENUKI has, including the Church database and the Gazetteer
+- Buttons There are buttons in three groups, on either side of the main logo.
+On the left Regional links offers routes to the 6 main areas and Technical links provide some background on using and maintaining GENUKI.
+One the right there are Quick Linksto some of the other broad information that GENUKI has, including the Churches Directory and the Gazetteer

-You can also use the search box in the centre under the menu: type the name of a town or parish and you will be given a number of links about that area.
+You can also use the search box in the centre under the GENUKI Header box: for example, type the name of a town or parish and you will be given a number of links about that area.

 The map will generally be clickable to get to the smaller places (ie country from UK + I and county from country).
 There are too many parishes to use maps in this way and there is a link on each county page to a page giving full details of and links to the parishes in that county.

 Seeing all available information on a topic for a place

 In Place Pages there are three additional ways to see the full information that may be available of relevance to that place.

 You will see these alongside each topic title that is displayed in a place page with some information on that page.
 Clicking on that arrow will find and display the information on that topic in all the higher level (larger) places containing your starting place.